-Pixsycho is a big library that aggregates several low/middle level libraries to deal with colors, pixels, raster images, transformations and graphic filters.
-In fact, we can consider Picture to People project was born many years ago through development of some pieces of code to make some pixels manipulations.
+Pixsycho is a big library that aggregates several low/middle level libraries to deal with colors, pixels, raster images, transformations, graphic filters and more.
+In fact, we can consider Picture to People project was born many years ago through development of some pieces of code to make several pixels manipulations.
 This code evolved and is part of Pixsycho now.

 Pixsycho, the raster part of Picture to People project, is much older than Maccala, the vector based part.
-Despite the effort on Maccala has been very intensive last two years, Pixsycho has much more source code and features.
-On the other hand, Maccala was born after years of intense study and implementation for Pixsycho, so it's naturally more well done.
-Pixsycho has some very ancient parts that need a reproject, but there is nothing compromising the overall quality.
-Since some time ago, some higher level parts of Pixsycho use Maccala API to make some tasks.
+Despite the effort on Maccala has been very intensive last years, Pixsycho has much more source code and features.
+On the other hand, Maccala was born after years of intense study and implementation for Pixsycho, so it's naturally more modern.
+Since some time ago, some higher level parts of Pixsycho use Maccala API to make complex tasks.

 In Picture to People tools you can use here, Maccala action is more subtle than Pixsycho one.
-Almost everything you see here is done almost directly by one or more Pixsycho sub-libraries: when you look at Picture to People, you see what Pixsycho can do.
-Beside this, there are too much raster transformations/filters/effects/syntheses to show concerning Pixsycho capabilities.
-This way, here all this features are just superficially mentioned without example images.
+Most graphics you can design here are created almost directly by using Pixsycho sub-libraries: when you look at Picture to People, you see what Pixsycho can do.
+Beside this, there are too much raster transformations, filters, effects, syntheses and renderings to show concerning Pixsycho capabilities.
+This way, here all these features are just superficially mentioned without example images.
 In future, maybe a catalog about Pixsycho functionalities can be created.

 The guide ideas to produce Pixsycho are the same as for Maccala.
 To know about these global features you should go here.